 Students are encouraged to seek an informal resolution of the matter directly with the faculty, appropriate college/school administrator, or specific individual(s) involved when possible.
 Detroit Mercy schools and colleges have policies and processes for specific categories of complaints.
-At the School of Dentistry, complaints may be taken to the Assistant Dean for Student Services & Enrollment Management.
+At the School of Dentistry, complaints may be taken to the Associate Dean for Student Services & Enrollment Management.

-For matters where a resolution is not feasible, a Student Complaint Form can be submitted online.
+For matters where a resolution is not feasible, a Student Complaint Form can be submitted via the University website.
 This site will help guide you through Detroit Mercy's procedures for submission of complaints.